 I would like to share something from our recent holiday in California in November.
 The last week we spent in Oxnard Southern California with Paula’s family and they took us on sightseeing in some of the areas that now so sadly are hit with wildfires.
 First stop was Lake Casitas in the Ventura Region which is a recreation area for […]

-#2 in a series on a tour in Sweden in May 2017 In Sweden many houses are still wooden and are seen everywhere in the landscape.
-Houses in different colors often with white framing.
+#2 in a series on tour in Sweden in May 2017 In Sweden, many houses are still made of wood and are seen everywhere in the landscape.
+Homes in different colours often with white framing.
 The gardens have lawns and a few bushes or trees.
-In Denmark we have a tradition of hiding our brick houses behind hedges.
-In the 1960s many […]
+In Denmark, we have a tradition of hiding our brick houses behind hedges.
+In the 1960s […]

 Today I saw the first daffodil on my running trail.
 I know it is seen earlier in milder areas but I was touched when spotting it here in Denmark in my neighborhood today.